drmckay-kirill/AbeServices/Readme.md

 - TGS get keys through protocol (special service for gettings keys and make abe things) - KeyService Url from settings **DONE**
 - inject MockCpAbe to AbeAuthBuilder **DONE**
 - send second step from abonent to tgs **DONE**
-- sessions in tgs
+- sessions in tgs **DONE**
 - process second step in tgs
 - send third step from abonent to tgs
 - process third step in tgs
 - send fourth step from abonent to iota
 - process fourth step
+- send data to iota
-- send data to fiware
+- proxy data to fiware context broker